 In November 2016, the Ministry released a report on compliance, monitoring and enforcement (CME) by councils under the RMA.
 The report built on data collected as part of the National Monitoring System and the RMA Survey of Local Authorities.

 - inform the Ministry's work in assessing the effectiveness of policy behind CME

 - inform councils’ CME practice - by providing examples of other councils’ activities and outlining the strengths and weaknesses of certain approaches

 - inform the content of the data request set to all councils annually through the National Monitoring System

 - enable the public to better understand how councils carry out CME.

-Councils and stakeholders interviewed for the report on CME (see above) emphasised the need for national-level guidance.
-We have now drafted national guidelines on CME and are seeking feedback on them.
-We intend to release the final guidelines on our website in mid-2018.
+Councils and stakeholders interviewed for the 2016 report on CME (see above) emphasised the need for national-level guidance to support improvements in CME.